The holidays can run you a pretty penny if you’re not careful — especially if you’re not yet in the habit of budgeting for them throughout the year.

 When my family cut back on gift giving — both in the number of gifts given to each other, and the number of people on the list — we discovered something surprising.
 The holidays were just plain nicer.
 There was less stress (both before and afterward) and more time to just enjoy doing things together.
 Plus, the gifts we did give and receive were appreciated more.

-If you’re reading this and thinking, “That sounds great, but my extended family would never go for it” remember this: you don’t need buy-in from anyone to change your own behavior.
+If you’re reading this and thinking, “That sounds great, but my extended family would never go for it” remember this: you don’t need them to change.
+You can change your own behavior without that.
 (Although it is nice to give your extended family a heads up that you’ll be cutting back this year.)

 (If you’re on the fence about tips two and three, read this post about gifts.
 We stressed out about doing it but nothing bad happened!)